GST/HST Information for Charities

 Some GST/HST rules that apply to charities are very different from those for businesses.
 For example:

 Charities may also be able to claim a PSB rebate for some of the provincial part of the HST if they are a resident in a participating province.
-For more information see Rebate information for charities.
+For more information, see Rebate information for charities.

 What is the GST/HST?

-The goods and services tax (GST) is a tax that applies to many supplies of goods and services made in Canada.
+The goods and services tax (GST) is a tax that applies to most supplies of goods and services made in Canada.
 The GST also applies to many supplies of real property (for example, land, buildings, and interests in such property) and intangible personal property such as trademarks, rights to use a patent, and digitized products downloaded from the Internet and paid for individually.

 The participating provinces harmonized their provincial sales tax with the GST to implement the harmonized sales tax (HST) in those provinces.
 Generally, the HST applies to the same base of property (for example, goods) and services as the GST.
 In some participating provinces, there are point-of-sale rebates equivalent to the provincial part of the HST on certain qualifying items.
 For more information, see Guide RC4022, General Information for GST/HST Registrants.